Posted on behalf of Henness & Haight on Aug 20, 2015 in Insurance News

 It's surprising how often personal injury attorneys are approached with questions regarding insurance coverage by their clients.
 "How much insurance coverage do I need to carry?"
 Really, the question is not how much coverage, but the kind of coverage you need to carry.
 Here's a quick overview of some extra coverage everyone should carry, and why.

 Many people believe that if they have "full coverage," they are okay.
 However, this is a term that's used by the insurance industry and it does not mean you are covered for all eventualities.
 What it actually means is that you have the state minimum insurance, or liability.
 Liability insurance means that if you hit another driver and are at fault, your insurance will pay out their damages.
-It does not cover damage to your vehicle, or personal injury you may suffer.
+It does not cover damage to your vehicle after a car accident, or personal injury you may suffer.
 More importantly, it does not cover you if you are struck by an underinsured or uninsured driver.

 A lot of people have to make tough decisions regarding their insurance coverage.
 While it is illegal to drive without insurance, some folks feel as though they need to choose between insurance and putting food on the table.
 This means there are a lot of people on the Valley roads with an insufficient 15/30 policy, or even who are driving uninsured.
 In fact, it has been estimated that as many as 25 percent of people on the road are under- or uninsured drivers.
 This is a huge number, and even if it's overestimated, it paints a stark picture.